 - If you’re at a trade show, take your badge off after leaving the event’s security checkpoint.

-- When visiting clients, keep your jewelry line in the safe or vault of the last client you visit each day.
+- When visiting clients, keep your jewelry line in the safe or vault of the last client you see each day.

 - Take extra precautions in public areas like parking lots, gas stations, and restaurants.